With federal agents deployed at Portland protests, Seattle wonders what could come next

 Herbold, the council’s public safety chair, said she would “never suggest” that protesters stop marching.
 But she said some behavior by certain protesters last week “did bring to mind my concern that the Trump administration could use (such events) as an excuse to do the same to Seattle.”

 Some people vandalized buildings downtown Sunday and threw fireworks at officers, who shot blast balls and pepper spray, the Police Department said.
-The flare up was a departure from the recent norm, following several weeks of low-key protests.
+On Wednesday night, people broke windows at several businesses on Capitol Hill, in addition to looting and setting at least two fires.
+The flare ups were a departure from the recent norm, following several weeks of low-key protests.

-“Please continue your demonstrations,” Herbold said.
+“Please continue your demonstrations,” Herbold said earlier this week.
 “We need your voices to propel necessary change … But I plead with you to please do so peacefully.”

 Councilmember Andrew Lewis echoed that point.
 He, along with Herbold and several colleagues, have pledged to redirect 50% of the Police Department’s budget to community-based solutions.
 They have not yet executed that plan, however.